EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 >
 "**Formal learning** is always organised and structured, and has learning objectives.
 From the learner’s standpoint, it is always intentional: i.e. the learner’s explicit objective is to gain knowledge, skills and/or competences.
 Typical examples are learning that takes place within the initial education and training system or workplace training arranged by the employer.
 One can also speak about formal education and/or training or, more accurately speaking, education and/or training in a formal setting.
 This definition is rather consensual.
 >
 **Informal learning** is never organised, has no set objective in terms of learning outcomes and is never intentional from the learner’s standpoint.
 Often it is referred to as learning by experience or just as experience.
 The idea is that the simple fact of existing constantly exposes the individual to learning situations, at work, at home or during leisure time for instance.
-This definition, with a few exceptions (see Werquin, 2007) also meets with a fair degree of consensus.
 >
-Mid-way between the first two, **non-formal learning** is the concept on which there is the least consensus, which is not to say that there is consensus on the other two, simply that the wide variety of approaches in this case makes consensus even more difficult.
-Nevertheless, for the majority of authors, it seems clear that non-formal learning is rather organised and can have learning objectives.
-The advantage of the intermediate concept lies in the fact that such learning may occur at the initiative of the individual but also happens as a by-product of more organised activities, whether or not the activities themselves have learning objectives.
-In some countries, the entire sector of adult learning falls under non-formal learning; in others, most adult learning is formal.
-Non-formal learning therefore gives some flexibility between formal and informal learning, which must be strictly defined to be operational, by being mutually exclusive, and avoid overlap."
+Mid-way between the first two, **non-formal learning** gives some flexibility between formal and informal learning, which must be strictly defined to be operational, by being mutually exclusive, and avoid overlap."

 In this concern, a bioinformatics training course will most often be best classified as a NON-FORMAL learning instance.